-An audit was conducted on the Baldwin County Board of Education, Baldwin County, Alabama, for the period October 1, 2021 through September 30, 2022, by Examiners M. Lynn Benson, Cindy Wilson, Carolina Fussell and Tina Francis.
-I, M. Lynn Benson served as Examiner-in-Charge on the engagement, and under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear and submit this report to you on the results of the audit.
+An audit was conducted on the Baldwin County Board of Education, Baldwin County, Alabama, for the period October 1, 2022 through September 30, 2023, by Examiners M. Lynn Benson and John Geary.
+I, M. Lynn Benson, served as Examiner-in-Charge on the engagement, and under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.